-The topic of verification of hybrid systems is vast.
+The topic of verification is vast.
 While we only reserved a single week/chapter/block for it, it would easily fill a dedicated course, supported by a couple of books.
 Having a smaller time budget, we can still find some confirmation of usefulness even of a modest introduction in the Chapter 3 of [1].
 Although we do not follow the book closely, we do cover some of their topics.

-Reachability analysis
+Reachability analysis (by set propagation techniques)

 The overview paper [3] is recommendable.
 In addition, the manual for the CORA toolbox for Matlab [4] (by the same author and his team) can do a good tutorial job.